todarom3/SeniorProject/README.md

 // Future weeks will be updated to reflect what was actually done

-Week 6: Bringing everything together for the midterm:
+Week 6: Start to bring everything together for the midterm:
+Start to develop the user interface
-Start to make sure we connect the data ingestion, model, dashboard, and database together to be able to show for the midterm
+Start to make the user interface serve as a connection between the data generation/ingestion, toy model, dashboard, and database
+Start to make the midterm presentation

-Week 7: Exploratory Data Analysis:
+Week 7: Completing Midterm Preperations and User Interface:
-Write SQL queries to explore transaction patterns
-Identify basic fraud indicators
-Summarize trends and anomalies

-Week 8: Rule-Based Fraud Detection:
-Implement simple fraud detection rules
-Flag suspicious transactions
-Evaluate rule-based results
+Complete setting up the first version of the user interface
+Make sure all components of the project are connected and ready for the midterm
+Finish making the midterm presentation
+Prepare to present in person on 3/17

-Week 9: Machine Learning Preparation:
+Week 8: Machine Learning Preparation:
 Prepare datasets for machine learning
 Select appropriate fraud detection models
 Define evaluation metrics

-Week 10: Machine Learning Model Development:
+Week 9: Machine Learning Model Development:
 Train and test initial ML models
 Compare model performance
 Select final model approach

-Week 11: Model Integration:
+Week 10: Model Integration:
 Integrate ML results with database
 Store fraud predictions and scores
 Validate model outputs

-Week 12: API Development:
+Week 11: API Development:
 Build REST API to access fraud results
 Connect database to backend services
 Test API endpoints

-Week 13: Dashboard Development:
+Week 12: Dashboard Development:
 Design and implement dashboard UI
 Visualize fraud trends and flagged transactions
 Connect dashboard to API

-Week 14: System Integration & Testing:
+Week 13: System Integration & Testing:
 Run full pipeline end-to-end
 Fix bugs and performance issues
 Finalize documentation

-Week 15: Final Polish & Presentation:
+Week 14: Final Polish & Presentation:
 Prepare final demo and presentation
 Clean up code and repository
 Submit final deliverables